Rouhani accuses US of breaching Iran nuclear deal as Macron fights to save it

 Pompeo had previously said it was "unlikely" Trump would agree to keep the deal.

-Macron's series of high-level calls follow his trip to Washington last week, where he attempted to personally convince Trump to stay in the Iran nuclear deal.
+Macron's series of high-level calls follow his trip to Washington last week, where he attempted to personally convince Trump to stay in the Iran deal.

-Despite the warm displays of affection between the two leaders, the French President finished his three-day trip to the United States uncertain he had changed the US President's mind.
+Despite the warm displays of affection between the two leaders, the French leader finished his three-day trip to the United States uncertain he had changed Trump's mind.

-Macron raised the possibility of negotiating a new, additional deal between the US and Iran, which would address Trump's concerns including Iran's ballistic missile program.
+Macron raised the possibility of negotiating an additional deal between the US and Iran, which would address Trump's concerns about Iran's ballistic missile program.

-Iran's Foreign Minister Mohammad Javad Zarif said on April 23 it was "either all or nothing" as far as they were concerned.
+Iranian Foreign Minister Mohammad Javad Zarif said on April 23 it was "either all or nothing."

 "European leaders should encourage President Trump not just to stay in the nuclear deal, but more importantly to begin implementing his part of the bargain in good faith," he said on his official Twitter account.